The In-Laws (1979 film): Plot

-Sheldon, tired of the ordeal, refuses to be shot at any more; unknown to Vince, he calls the United States Embassy and is told by the CIA agent-in-charge that Vince is a madman who was mentally discharged from the agency.
-Sheldon tells this to Vince, who prevents him from escaping, assuring Sheldon that the embassy told him that to get Shelly off the trail.
-Sheldon is still reluctant.
+Shelly calls the United States Embassy and is told by Barry Lutz, the CIA agent-in-charge, that Vince is a madman who was mentally discharged from the agency.
 Leaving the hotel, Vince hails a taxi driven by one of the airport snipers.
-Sheldon chases, leaping onto the roof of the car.
+Shelly chases, leaping onto the roof of the car.
 Vince takes control of the car, crashing into a fruit market.
-Grateful to Sheldon for saving him (and after another shootout and car chase), Vince and Shelly reach the General's estate.
+Vince and Shelly reach the general's estate.
 The insane general gives them $20 million for the plates, awards them medals, and marches them in front of a firing squad.
-Vince stalls for time until hundreds of CIA agents, led by Barry Lutz, overwhelm the army and take Garcia into custody.
-Lutz reveals that Vince was telling the truth the entire time; however, Vince retires, as he has had enough.
+Vince stalls for time until hundreds of CIA agents, led by Lutz, overwhelm the army and take Garcia into custody.
+Lutz reveals that Vince was telling the truth.
+However, Vince retires, as he has had enough.
 He gives Lutz the $10 million he had agreed to deliver from the general.
-Vince and Sheldon take off with five million dollars each, giving their children a wedding gift of a million dollars to each.
+Vince and Shelly take off with five million dollars each, giving their children a wedding gift of a million dollars each.